 The Fort was designed by Rana Kumbha keeping the defensive aspect of the fort in his mind.
 Encircled by thirteen elevated mountain peaks, the fort is constructed on the top most ridges around 3, 500 feet above sea level and is virtually inaccessible in earlier times.
 With a wall over 38 km long, the fort has the second largest wall in the world after the Great Wall of China.
 The front walls are 15 feet thick.
 In the times of dissension, the fort also offered refuge to the rulers of Mewar.
 Even, the baby king Udai Singh was kept here safe during the time of battles.

 Bawan Devi Temple is the famous Jain temple in the complex.
 It derives its name from the fifty-two (Bawan) shrines in a single compound built around the main shrine.
-The bigger shrine among the group consists of a sanctum, antarala and an open mandapa.
+The bigger shrine among the group consists of a sanctum, antarala, and an open mandapa.
 The Golerao group of temples is located adjacent to Bawan Devi Temple and consists of nine shrines enclosed by a circular wall.
-The shrines are adorned with beautiful carved sculptures of gods and goddesses on its exterior.
-On the basis of architectural style, the group may be ascribed to the period of Rana Kumbha.
+The shrines are adorned with beautifully carved sculptures of gods and goddesses on its exterior.
+Based on architectural style, the group may be ascribed to the period of Rana Kumbha.

 The climb is steep and takes about 40 minutes to go up.
-There is no water or washrooms facility at the top, so use the facilities down before start the climb.
+There is no water or washrooms facility at the top, so use the facilities down before starting the climb.